 There are many online transaction processing (OLTP) systems that require a high transaction rate.
 For these systems, consider using a caching controller that can properly support a write cache and provide the performance boost while ensuring data integrity.

-To significantly encounter performance changes with SQL Server on a caching drive, the transaction rate was increased using small transactions.
+To significantly encounter performance changes with SQL Server on a caching drive, the transaction rate was increased by using small transactions.

 The reason is the number of log flushes required.
 Without the transaction, each INSERT is a transaction in and of itself, and each time the log records for the transaction must be flushed.
 Each flush is 512 bytes in size, which requires significant mechanical drive intervention.